That's funny . .

 SIGN OF THE TIMES.
 As you will be

-aware this is a "100 yards ahead" warning sign drafted in to warn of a
+aware this is a "100 yards ahead" sign warning of a

 road hazard immediately ahead .
 That's a piece of tape stuck over the "1"

 to block it out.
 (The road works were less than 100 yards away).
 But when I saw it I thought it looked like a mug -

 and a biscuit (?).
 This was very apt as it was the weekend of the Nantwich Food and Drink

 Festival, and the marquees were just ahead on the left at the junction, on Mill Island.

 [The event is now held in the town centre.]

 MONKEY PUZZLE TREE.
 This is an old

 photo from The Brough Collection and so the "face" seen in the tree